anoniemerd/Chrony-NTP-Web-Interface-V2/README.md

 http://<your-server-ip>:5000/
 ```

-> Prefer a step‑by‑step guide?
-See <https://ticc-dash.org/install.html>.
+> For more information see <https://ticc-dash.org/install.html>.

 ### 🧹 Uninstall